Diamond Lives

 By Kind Permission of Colonel J.A.
 Kilian: The worlds of work, baseball, and a despotic U.S. Army officer collide in wartime Britain.

-Words and Music: A personal view of how to approach research into early baseball in Great Britain using the examples of identifying the players known only as ‘Ruggles’ and ‘Carey’, star battery of the 1895 Fuller’s Baseball Team.
+Words and Music: A personal view of how to approach research into early baseball in Great Britain, using as an example the identification of the players known only as ‘Ruggles’ and ‘Carey’, star battery of the 1895 Fuller’s Baseball Team.

 Photo Call: Press photos of interest to the study of early baseball in Great Britain.